oflatt/bearlydancing/README.md

 Windows:

-Make the absolute path in variables.py go back one folder.
-Then call *python build.py build*.
+Call **python build.py build**.
 A folder named build should appear.

 Mac:

-Make the absolute path go back two folders.
-Then call *python build.py bdist_mac --iconfile icon.icns*.
+Call **python build.py bdist_mac --iconfile icon.icns**.
 A folder named build should appear.
-If there are errors in copying files, it may have no effect because of a bug in cx_freeze.
+If there are errors in copying files (such as wav or png) or errors in included libraries, there may be no effect.